How to Read a Business Credit Report and Get Your Score | OnDeck

 You can also find your business credit score and report through Experian.
 You’ll need to pay a fee to access your information, but you’ll receive your Experian business credit score, your financial stability risk rating, payment trends and history of your business accounts.

-- Experian CreditScore Report.
-For a one time fee of $39.95 you can get your business credit score and a summary business credit report.
+• Experian CreditScore Report.
+For a one time fee you can get your business credit score and a summary business credit report.

-- ProfilePlus Report.
-A little more expensive, but for a one time fee of $49.99 you’ll get your business’s credit score and a more detailed credit report.
+• ProfilePlus Report.
+A little more expensive, but for a one time fee you’ll get your business’s credit score and a more detailed credit report.

-- Business Credit Advantage Plan.
-This plan costs $189 per year, but you’ll have ongoing access to your business credit score and report so you can monitor your business’s creditworthiness and financial health.
+• Business Credit Advantage Plan.
+This plan is a yearly subscription, but you’ll have ongoing access to your business credit score and report so you can monitor your business’s creditworthiness and financial health.

 What’s a Good Business Credit Score?